billy-inn/billy-inn.github.io/source/_posts/2016-10-05-notes-on-reinforcement-learning-1-finite-markov-decision-processes.markdown

 We call $q_\pi$ the action-value function for policy $\pi$.

-A fundamental property of value functions used throughour reinforcement learning and dynamic programming is that they satisfy particular recursive relationships.
+A fundamental property of value functions used throughout reinforcement learning and dynamic programming is that they satisfy particular recursive relationships.
 For any policy $\pi$ and any state $s$, the following consistency condition holds between the value of $s$ and the value of its possible successor states:

 $$v_\pi(s)=\sum_a\pi(a|s)\sum_{s',r}p(s',r|s,a)[r+\gamma v_\pi(s')], \forall s \in \mathcal{S}.$$